 Disc-Golf at the park or enjoy a mini-golf course at the Camp Crescent campground.
 The disc-golf course starts near the Thirty Acres shelter and boat ramp.

 Camp at the Thirty Acres Campground near the south side of the lake or the Camp Crescent grounds near the city of Lake View.
 Both campgrounds offer electric and non-electric sites, modern restrooms and showers.
 Sand volleyball courts and two playground structures offer fun recreation nearby.
-One-fourth of the campsites are available for self-registration on a first-come, first-serve basis, and advance campsite and cabin reservations can be made online.
+One-fourth of the campsites are available for self-registration on a first-come, first-serve basis, and advance campsite and cabin reservations can be made online through the online reservation system for Black Hawk State Park.

 Reserve one of four open shelters for an outdoor gathering during your visit.
 The Thirty Acres Shelter, Arrowhead Shelter and Denison Beach Shelter are ADA accessible, and the Arrowhead Gazebo is available on a first-come, first-serve basis.
-Advance shelter reservations can be made through the online reservation system.
+Advance shelter reservations can be made through the online reservation system for Black Hawk State Park.